DrPatroleum/Library-Management-System/README.md

 # Library-Management-System
-This is a simple library management system implemented using Tkinter, a Python GUI toolkit.
-The application allows users to manage a collection of books, including adding new books, searching for books, editing book details, and displaying the library's inventory.
+This is a simple Home Library App that allows you to manage your personal book collection.
+You can add new books, search for books by title or author, edit book details, and delete books from your library.

 ## Features

-- Add Book: Users can add new books to the library by entering the book's title and author.
+- Add new books: You can add books to your library by entering the title and author information.
-- Search Books: Users can search for books in the library by entering a keyword.
-The application will display the search results, including the title, author, and availability of each book.
+- Search books: You can search for books in your library by title or author.
-- Edit Book Details: Users can double-click on a book in the search results to edit its title, author, and availability.
-The changes are saved automatically.
+- Edit book details: You can edit the title, author, and availability of a book.
-- Show Library: Users can view the complete inventory of the library, including all books sorted alphabetically by title.
+- Delete books: You can remove books from your library.
-- Data Persistence: The application loads the book data from an ODS file ("library.ods") on startup and saves any changes back to the file.
+- Show library: You can view your entire library with all the books.

 ## Usage

 1. Launch the application.